 All complaining aside, I’m happy to be living someplace that makes this possible.
 Although my last three years in the US were spent in a place that actually had sidewalks, this wasn’t the case for most of my life.
 I grew up in rural America, where there are no pedestrian paths whatsoever.
 Outside of major cities and the downtown areas of smaller cities, America isn’t very walkable or bike-friendly.
 Cars are supposed to share the road with cyclists, but many drivers don’t seem to realize (or care) and will honk or yell at you as they pass.
 Perhaps this is why less than 11% of Americans walk to their destinations and a scant 1% take their bike.

 It wasn’t until my mid-20’s that I started realizing how weird it was that so many people I knew would take their cars to someplace just a block away.
 If I saw someone walking down the side of the road, my first assumption was that they must of had car trouble.
 Or, that they lost their license and had no other choice but to walk.
 Or, perhaps, they were homeless.
 Whatever the reason might be, it never occurred to me that someone would willingly walk somewhere; they must have had no other choice.

-As for cyclists, I don’t remember seeing one on the road with me until I moved to the suburbs of Detroit.
+As for cyclists, I don’t remember seeing one on the road until I moved to the suburbs of Detroit.
 I distinctly remember the first time I had a cyclist slowing me down.
 He was ahead of me on a one-way street I had just turned down and I was very annoyed by my inability to get around him.
 I was so sure that what he was doing was illegal; there was an actual sidewalk, after all.
 Wasn’t he supposed to be there, rather than on the road?
 With me?
 Blocking my way?!

 Once I started cycling with my husband, I became the “annoying” cyclist that motorists struggle to get around on narrow roads.